-Assemble the connecting rods to the pistons so that when the assembly is installed in the cylinder block, the connecting rod bearing lock slot in the connecting rod is toward the outside of the engine "V".
+Assemble the connecting rods to the pistons so that the oil squirt hole in the rod is positioned as shown in Figure 26.
 Install the piston pin through the piston and rod, then install the pin retainers by spiraling them into the piston with the fingers.
 Do not use pliers.
-Position the ring gaps $120^{\circ}$ apart.
-Install the bearings in the connecting rod and the connecting rod cap.